JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

 ```
 $ unzip Africa.zip -d Africa
 $ cd Africa
-$ ./Africa_001.sh                       # Note: each environment has a single executable ".sh" script in its top folder, its name can vary
+$ ./Africa_001.sh            # each environment has a single executable ".sh" script in its top folder, the name can vary
 ```
 Select "Yes" or "No" to start the environment with either a car or drone